 Leeway provides support to children and young people who have been affected by relationship abuse, this includes one to one support, group work and after school activities.

 I need help with my behaviour

 If you need help to handle disagreements constructively or help forming healthy relationships, you can obtain free confidential advice from Relate.
 For more information or to chat to a trained member of staff, contact 0300 100 1234 or visit www.relate.org.uk

 The UEA recognises that employees and students will be amongst those affected by domestic/relationship abuse, whether historic or current.
 It is committed to providing high quality and comprehensive support, and making reasonable adjustments to help maintain a safe environment for all.

-- Student: If you are a student, and are concerned about your studies, finding alternative accommodation or financial issues then help can also be accessed from Student Support Service or Student Union.
+- Student: If you are a student, and are concerned about your studies, finding alternative accommodation or financial issues then help can also be accessed from the Student Support Service or Students' Union.